 On the upside, a manic switch may help lead to an accurate diagnosis for bipolar instead of depression, but that is a heck of a risk to run, and a price to pay!

 Also, research shows that for many bipolar patients, antidepressants are simply ineffective.

 Ultimately, managing ANY type of bipolar disorder MUST focus on stabilization and the maintenance of “normal” or “baseline” moods, without swings into either mania or depression.

 The constant mood cycles and ups and downs in energy levels has a very negative impacts on the daily lives of individuals.2

-The most effective treatment for people living with soft bipolar is focusing on stabilizers in their lives.
-Adequate sleep, good diet, exercise and positive social influences can go a long way towards slowing down and minimizing the cycles.
+The most effective treatment for people living with soft bipolar is focusing on the stabilizers in their lives, which include adequate sleep, good diet, exercise and positive social influences.
+These stabilizing lifestyle factors can go a long way towards slowing down and minimizing the cycles.